circleci/circleci-docs/jekyll/_cci2/testing-ios.md

 ## Configuring Deployment

-After you have a signed app you are on the homeward stretch.
-Distributing the app is easy.
+After you have a signed app you are ready to configure deployment.
+Distributing the app is easy with one of the following:

 * [iTunes Connect](https://itunesconnect.apple.com/)
 * [HockeyApp](http://hockeyapp.net/)